kendalla59/wallup/README.md

 It assumes that your login session will run gnome-shell.
 You can check this using 'ps' to verify it is running.

+This script assumes you have ImageMagick installed, as it uses the "convert" command to resize and possibly merge images.
+If necessary, install using: `sudo apt install imagemagick`

 I have this configured as follows:

 wallup : The bash script is copied to "/usr/local/bin":